 Unlike the experience of attending your best friend’s wedding while single, bringing bitterness to balance things out is a good thing people want.

-That being said, breweries make beer by using a chemical process.
+That being said, breweries use a chemical process to make beer.
 Understanding the general science behind each step of the process enables brewers to accurately yield the results they want.

 What Exactly Makes Beer Bitter and How Do You Calculate That?